RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-04/creating-order-page.md

 ### Downloads

-- [Click here](Online-shopping-cart-1.sql).
-To run the app, please run the steps described in Lab 1, 2, and 3.
+- Did you miss out trying the previous labs?
+Don’t worry!
+You can download the application from [here](Online-shopping-cart-1.sql) and import it into your workspace.
+To run the app, please run the steps described in **Hands-on-lab-01** and **Hands-on-Lab-02**.

 ## Task 1: Navigate and Review the Page Designer panes
 Open the home page in page designer, navigate through and review the page designer panes.